 When I was in Denver last week one of my goals was to learn more about the financial services, products, and people that are out there.
 As you heard me mention in my weekly review, I got to work with Ally Bank on a fun social contest.

-I got to meet some members of the team and chat with their about their services.
-So to keep off our project, we’ve opened an account with Ally Bank just for the freedom fund.
-Besides having a competitive interest rate, they also offer the essentials that we need for saving:
+I got to meet some members of the team and chat with them about their services.
+So to keep off our project, we've opened an account with Ally Bank just for the freedom fund.

 - Covered by FDIC